Ari-Zerner/journallm/README.md

 # JournalLM

-JournalLM is a Python script that provides personalized insights based on your Day One journal entries.
-It leverages Claude AI to analyze your journal and generate helpful observations, suggestions, and advice.
+JournalLM is a Python script that provides personalized insights based on your journal, using the Claude API.

 ## How It Works

-1. You export your Day One journal
+1. You provide your journal as an export from Day One or as a single file
-2. JournalLM processes the exported journal into a readable format
-3. Your journal entries are sent to Claude AI with a carefully designed prompt
+2. Your journal entries are sent to Claude AI with a carefully designed prompt
-4. Claude analyzes your journal and provides personalized insights and advice
+3. Claude analyzes your journal and provides personalized insights and advice
-5. The response is saved as a markdown file
+4. The response is saved as a markdown file
-6. In the report, JournalLM asks you to provide addtional context to improve its advice over time
+5. In the report, JournalLM asks you to provide additional context to improve its advice over time
-7. Optional features are provided for more [advanced usage](#usage)
+6. Optional features are provided for more [advanced usage](#usage)

 ## Quickstart